danchanka/docusaurustest/docs/Access_from_an_external_system.md

 *Stateful API*

 The API described above is a REST API.
 Accordingly, the [change session](Change_sessions.md) is created when a call is initiated, and closes immediately after the call ends.
 However, there are situations where such behavior is undesirable, and you need to accumulate changes for a certain period of time (for example, while the user is inputting data), which means that the session must be saved and handed over between sessions.
-In order to do this, you can add a string of the following format to the end of the query string: &session=&lt;session ID&gt;, where &lt;session ID&gt; is any non-empty string.
+In order to do this, you can add a string of the following format to the end of the query string: &session=<session ID\>, where <session ID\> is any non-empty string.
 In this case, the session will not be closed after the call, but will be associated with a previously passed ID, so that all subsequent calls with this ID will be executed in this session.
 In order to close a session (after the end of a call), you need to add the \_close postfix (for example,&session=0\_close) to its ID in the request string.

 Since cookie files are implicitly used for working with HTTP sessions, it is important not to forget to save / pass cookies between stateful http calls (this, however, is typically done automatically by a browser, the HttpClient in Java, etc.)